-However, as humans, our senses are limited to what we can see, smell, hear, taste, and feel, and by the capacity of information they provide.
-While these senses work entirely well for us, some animals have a completely different perception.
-While they also possess some senses that humans have, they tend to have this at the far higher intensity and sensitivity.
+However, as humans, our senses are limited to what we can see, smell, hear, taste, and feel and by the capacity of information they provide.
+While these senses work entirely well for us, some animals have different perceptions.
+While they also possess some senses that humans have, they tend to have this at far higher intensity and sensitivity.

 Often being preyed upon, some animals have developed their sense organs to sense any harm and survive it.
-Other animals developed their senses as compensation for their weak or lack of some senses.
+Other animals developed their senses to compensate for their weak or lack of some senses.
 Others have developed them to improve their hunting process.

 The following are the 11 animals with the best sensors in the animal kingdom, and the corresponding anatomical and morphological structures that allow them to have so.

 - 1. Platypus (Electroreception)

 - 6. African Bush Elephant (Sense of Smell)